 Can people see that fire in us as Christians?

-Can they see it in the life of Saint Matthew Lutheran Church?
+Can they see it here at Friendship Church?

-A third way our lesson shows us Who Jesus is and Who we can be when we follow Him, is seen in that, when Jesus prayed, heaven opened.
+A third answer to our questions about Who Jesus is and Who we can be when we follow Him, can be seen in that when Jesus prayed, heaven opened where He was.
 When we pray in the Name of Jesus, heaven is opened and God shows up.